We are excited to share another opportunity to continuing supporting Got Green’s campaign to Close the Food Security Gap!

 Close the Food Security Gap Door-Knocking Day!

-Meet at South Side Commons (3518 S Edmunds St) for training and an overview of the day.
+Meet at the community Room at Claremont Apartments (3333 Rainier Ave S.) for training and an overview of the day.
 Door-knocking will take place in South Seattle neighborhoods.

 Come out to support Got Green in doing community education about how the Sugary Beverage Tax (SBT) will reinvest in communities!
 After a training on the script for the day, we will break into groups and head out to neighborhoods in South Seattle to talk to community members about the SBT, Fresh Bucks, and how Got Green is working to close the food security gap.
 This is an important step in making sure communities are aware of the benefits of the tax.